-This $140.3 million project for the New Jersey Turnpike Authority involves constructing a new parallel bridge carrying Garden State Parkway southbound traffic over Great Egg Harbor Bay and Drag Channel west of the existing structure.
-Work also includes demolition of Beesley’s Point Bridge (Route 9) over Great Egg Harbor Bay and Drag Channel.
-The project involves constructing a new 3,840-foot bridge over Great Egg Harbor Bay and a new 800-foot bridge over Drag Channel.
-Work also includes roadway improvements across Drag Island.
+This $140.3 million project for the New Jersey Turnpike Authority involved constructing a new parallel bridge carrying Garden State Parkway southbound traffic over Great Egg Harbor Bay and Drag Channel west of the existing structure.
+Work also included demolition of Beesley’s Point Bridge (Route 9) over Great Egg Harbor Bay and Drag Channel.
+The project involved constructing a new 3,840-foot bridge over Great Egg Harbor Bay and a new 800-foot bridge over Drag Channel.
+Work also included roadway improvements across Drag Island.

 Key Challenges & Project Details

-- The Great Egg Harbor bridge will consist of twenty piers supported on 30-inch square concrete piles.
+- The Great Egg Harbor bridge consists of twenty piers supported on 30-inch square concrete piles.

 - Each of the Great Egg Harbor bridge’s piers has three 6-foot diameter columns.

-- The precast prestressed concrete beams over the main Great Egg Harbor channel will be spliced together utilizing post-tensioning in order to increase span lengths, reduce the number of piers, and provide for a wider, unobstructed channel.
+- The precast prestressed concrete beams over the main Great Egg Harbor channel were spliced together utilizing post-tensioning in order to increase span lengths, reduce the number of piers, and provide for a wider, unobstructed channel.

 - The MSE walls on Drag Island, holding back the fill over the ground improvements, provide an elevated roadway across Drag Island.

 - In-water work is restricted to protect essential fish habitats and anadromous fish runs.
-Cofferdam installation will be closely coordinated to be completed prior to restricted periods.
+Cofferdam installation was closely coordinated to be completed prior to restricted periods.

-- Sound, vibrations, and pressures from pile driving and blasting operations must be mitigated to avoid damaging marine wildlife.
+- Sound, vibrations, and pressures from pile driving and blasting operations were mitigated to avoid damaging marine wildlife.